ikusalic/tmux-connector/README.md

 - send to all servers (in 'staging' session) `sudo su` command

-`tcon send staging 'top' -g 'lbs'`
+`tcon send staging -v -g 'lbs' 'top'`

-- send `top` command to all loadbalancing nodes in 'staging' session
+- send `top` command to all loadbalancing nodes in 'staging' session and report the number of affected nodes

-`tcon send production 'tail -f /var/log/syslog' -f 'worker'`
+`tcon send production -f 'worker' 'tail -f /var/log/syslog'`

 - send `tail -f /var/log/syslog` command to all worker nodes in 'production' session